graycenw/website/content/project/TarCreek2022/index.md

 ---
-title: 'Not just a flood, but a toxic flood': Lead mining waste sits in the same floodwaters as Northeast Oklahoma homes and businesses
+title: "'Not just a flood, but a toxic flood': Lead mining waste sits in the same floodwaters as Northeast Oklahoma homes and businesses"
 summary: KOSU | November 18, 2022
 tags:
 - writing